divyabhanu-rana/researchscout-ai/README.md

 Example query: **"What is Linear Regression?"**

 ResearchScout identifies this as a stable, foundational concept and answers directly using internal reasoning without invoking external search.
-The response includes the agent's decision, reasoning process, educational summary, and recommended next steps.

 ---